ravivyas84/go-blog/posts/mistakes-to-avoid-when-scaling-your-business.md

 ### 5.5 Looking ahead, you realize you need to upskill your team

 Up-skilling your team is the most important aspect startups forget, some employees are great at growing themselves, others might get lost in operationally work.
-The rising tide can’t leave people behind.
+The rising tide can't leave people behind.

 ## 6\.
 Not Debating